Skycoder42/QtAutoUpdater/README.md

 ### Core Library
  - Automatic Check for updates using the maintenancetool
  - Can automatically run the maintenancetool after the application finished
-   - To run as admin/root, either use the GUI or implement it yourself (via an interface)
+   - To run as admin/root, either use the GUI library or implement it yourself (via an interface)
- - UpdateScheduler:
-   - Supports different Schedule-Types:
-     - Timepoint, with (optional) repetition of e.g. the year/month/...
-     - Timespans, with or without repetitions
-     - Abstact lists of update tasks
-   - Supports custom Schedule-types (via an interface)
-   - can store unfinished tasks and complete them the next time the application runs, if they are valid
+ - Simple update scheduling mechanism for the running instance

 ### GUI Library
  - Requires Widgets (no direct QML-support, and I'm not intending to create one.
+The library can be used for QML applications, since it operates mostly with own windows.
 If you want to use the updater in QML, do the connection yourself!)
  - Automated controller to guide the user through the check-for-updates process
    - customizable: you can decide what to show
-   - extended information dialog to show basic information about the update
+   - extended information dialog or simple dialog to show basic information about the update
  - "Run as Admin/root" fully supported on all 3 platforms
  - UpdateAction -> a QAction that starts the updater
  - UpdatePanel -> a button with a busy-indicator to to the same